MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/SSH-Remoting-in-PowerShell.md

 > [!NOTE]
 > Users retain the same privileges in remote sessions.
 Meaning, Administrators have access to an
-> elevated shell, and normal users will not.
+> elevated shell, and normal users do not.

 ## PowerShell remoting example